Skip to main content

 Argument: string

-Sends the string argument to the API as a launch command, as if a token with that text on it was scanned.
+Sends the string argument to the API via the run method, as if a token with that text on it was scanned.

 Write